 What Is a Sublimation Paper & How To Use It Correctly?

-In this article, we will clarify the concept and provide answers regarding the sublimation paper, its uses, and everything related to it.
-So scroll the page and find all of your answers.
+In this article, I will clarify all the concepts and provide answers regarding the paper used in sublimation, its uses, and everything related to it.

 What Is a Sublimation Paper?

-Sublimation paper is different from normal paper because it’s made with a polyester coating.
+Sublimation paper is different from normal paper because it has a polyester coating on it to withstand high temperatures.
 Thanks to this coating, the paper can easily absorb the sublimation ink, and when it comes under heat, it helps transfer the ink to the object’s surface instantly.

 How To Use Sublimation Paper?
 Step By Step Guide

-Add the paper to your printer to print the design or image.
-Make sure to set mirror mode for your image, particularly the one that has the text, before printing.
-And remember you’ve to print on the correct side.
+1. Make sure to set mirror mode for your image, particularly the one that has the text, before printing.

-The correct side of the sublimation printer will be glossy and brighter compared to the other side.
-This side will have a smooth coated surface, which you can feel by touching the paper.
+2. You’ve to print on the correct side otherwise it won’t transfer to the substrate.
+The correct side of the sublimation paper will be glossy and brighter compared to the other side.
+It will have a smooth coated surface, which you can feel by touching the paper.
+(For your ease, some brands either add a watermark or have different colors on the backside so you know which side to print.
+But even if they don’t, you now know how to identify.)

-Afterward, press the t-shirt part, where you’ll sublimate with a heat press for up to 5 seconds to remove the wrinkles.
-Then place the image upside down, set it with heat-resistant tape, and put Parchment paper or Teflon sheet on it.
+Once you’ve got the right settings, then place the image upside down, set it with heat-resistant tape so it doesn’t move, and put parchment paper or a Teflon sheet on it.
 Now you can sublimate the image, so press the heat press platen, and your sublimation design will be ready in a few moments.

 Sublimation Paper Vs. Heat Transfer Paper

 A common question beginners ask is why we can’t use heat transfer paper instead of sublimation paper.
-After all, the heat transfer paper also transfers the design on the object when it comes under heat press machines.
+After all, the heat transfer paper also transfers the design on the object when it comes under a heat press machine.

 In brief, from the sublimation paper, you can integrate the design into the object surface.
-But heat transfer paper only creates a layer on the object’s surface.
+But heat transfer paper only creates a layer over the object’s surface which is less durable.

 Frequently Asked Questions